Arunoday Singh: Career

 In 2011, he acted alongside Irrfan Khan and Aditi Rao Hydari, another newcomer in Sudhir Mishra's Yeh Saali Zindagi (2011).
 His performance earned him a nomination for Best Actor in a Supporting Role at the 18th Screen Awards.
 He next appeared in Jism 2 opposite Sunny Leone and Randeep Hooda.
 In 2014 he appeared in David Dhawan's comedy film Main Tera Hero opposite Varun Dhawan, Ileana D'Cruz and Nargis Fakhri; and the supernatural thriller film Pizza.
 His next release was Mr. X as Dr. Steve Rhodes opposite Emraan Hashmi and Amyra Dastur.
 In 2016, Singh appeared in Ashutosh Gowariker's epic-adventure romance film Mohenjo Daro, alongside Hrithik Roshan and Pooja Hegde.

 Personal life

 Singh has identified with Sufism, saying that "no other religion speaks to me like Sufism does."

 Singh is a visual artist as well a poet, a collection of his English poetry was published in book form in 2023, Unsung, by Penguin Random House India.

-On 13 December 2016, he married LeeAnn Elton, who he met three years previously in Goa.
+On 13 December 2016, he married LeeAnn Elton, whom he met three years previously in Goa.
 Lee owns a cafe in Goa.
 They divorced in 2019.